techandlanguage/new-project/docs/tool_s.md

 This classic tool remains a go-to for many technical writers.
 Its comprehensive formatting features, compatibility with other Microsoft Office tools, and universality make it a reliable choice for creating and editing documents.

-## Google Docs:
+## 2. Google Docs:

 Google Docs took word processing to the cloud, allowing users to access their documents from any device with an internet connection and collaborate with others in real-time.

-## MadCap Flare:
+## 3. MadCap Flare:

 MadCap Flare is particularly suited for creating extensive user manuals, help systems and knowledge bases.

-## Adobe FrameMaker:
+## 4. Adobe FrameMaker:

-Adobe FrameMaker modernizes technical content with a robust and powerful authoring and publishing solution.
+Adobe FrameMaker modernizes Technical Content with a robust and powerful authoring and publishing solution.

-## GitHub:
+## 5. GitHub:

-While primarily a platform for developers, GitHub is becoming increasingly popular among technical writers for version control, especially when documenting software products.
+While primarily a platform for developers, GitHub is becoming increasingly popular among Technical wWiters for version control, especially when documenting software products.

-## Snagit:
+## 6. Snagit:

 Snagit by TechSmith offers a comprehensive solution to capture, edit, and share images and videos.

-## Grammarly:
+## 7. Grammarly:

-In the era of digital communication, ensuring the clarity, correctness, and effectiveness of writing is paramount.
+Grammarly helps to improve the clarity, correctness, and effectiveness of writing.

-## XMind:
+## 8. XMind:

 XMind is a pioneer in the field, designed to foster creativity, stimulate ideas, and enhance productivity.

-## Microsoft Visio:
+## 9. Microsoft Visio:

 This tool facilitates team collaboration, with options to share and edit diagrams simultaneously with team members.

-## Docusaurus:
+## 10. Docusaurus:
 A modern static website generator, Docusaurus makes it easy to create and maintain Open Source documentation websites.

-## Windows Snipping Tool:
+## 11.Windows Snipping Tool:
-Taking screenshots is routine for most computer users, and if you are a windows user like me, the Windows Snipping Tool makes it a breeze.
+Taking screenshots is routine for most computer users, and if you are a Windows user, the Windows Snipping Tool makes it a breeze.

 These tools are powerful and cater to the evolving needs of Technical Writers.